Finite size effects in the thermodynamics of a free neutral scalar field: Continuum limit

 \section{Continuum limit}

 Let us find the density of the thermodynamic potential (\ref{37}), the energy density (\ref{38}) and the pressure (\ref{39}) in the continuum limit.
 Here we consider only the periodic boundary conditions, $\theta_{\sigma}=0$ and $\theta_{\beta}=0$, as in Ref.~\cite{Engels}.
-In this case, we have $p_{\alpha}=2\pi k_{\alpha}/(a_{\sigma}N_{\sigma})$ and the functions (\ref{35a}) and (\ref{36}) can be written as